The Rolling Stones' Redlands bust: Raid on Redlands

-Following a tip-off from the News of the World on Sunday 12 February, Detective Sergeant Norman Pilcher led a squad of 18 officers—including two female constables in case it became necessary to perform a body search on Faithfull—which had been tipped off by his chauffeur (Note: Stephen Abrams, editor of the International Times, suggested [Scotland Yard] were unwilling to act on the paper's tip, believing that busting Jagger for marijuana possession would only increase its popularity among youth, but they passed the information on to the local force.) raided a party at Keith Richards' home, Redlands.
+Following a tip-off from the News of the World on Sunday 12 February, Detective Sergeant Norman Pilcher led a squad of 18 officers (Note: Stephen Abrams, editor of the International Times, suggested [Scotland Yard] were unwilling to act on the paper's tip, believing that busting Jagger for marijuana possession would only increase its popularity among youth, but they passed the information on to the local force.)—including two female constables in case it became necessary to perform a body search on Faithfull—raided a party at Keith Richards' home, Redlands.
 No arrests were made at the time, but Jagger, Richards and their friend art dealer Robert Fraser were subsequently charged with drug offences.
 Andrew Loog Oldham was afraid of being arrested and fled to America.
 It was believed that Jagger, Richards and Faithfull were coming down from an all-day acid trip.
-In his autobiography, Richards later described how, "there's a knock on the door, I look out the window, and there's this whole lot of dwarves outside … I'd never been busted before, and I'm still on acid".
+In his autobiography, Richards later described how, "there's a knock on the door, I look out the window, and there's this whole lot of dwarves outside ...
+I'd never been busted before, and I'm still on acid".

 The police discovered little sign of illegality: a few roaches, amphetamine pills from Jagger's Italian supplier, and Fraser was found in possession of heroin.
 It is likely that the pills were Faithfull's but that Jagger claimed them as his own to save her from arrest.

 It was also rumoured that the party the police had interrupted was an orgy and that Jagger had been caught eating a Mars bar out of Faithfull's vagina.
 (Note: Faithfull later said that the fur rug incident had ravaged her personal life: "It destroyed me.
 To be a male drug addict and to act like that is always enhancing and glamorising.
 A woman in that situation becomes a slut and a bad mother.")
 However, it subsequently emerged that the police entered what Faithfull describes as a quiet domestic scene; "How the Mars bar got into the story, I don't know ...
 It shows you what's in people's minds".
 The News of the World reported "with particular gusto", says author Fred Goodman, that when the police entered Faithfull had just had a shower and had had to put a fur rug over herself.
 She later described how, as a side effect of their comedowns, they kept breaking into laughter while the police searched the house, "collecting sticks of incense and miniature bars of hotel soap".
 The police told Richards that, under the DDA, he was held responsible as the property owner for any drugs discovered, to which Richards said, "I see.
 They pin it all on me".
 Meanwhile, Jones had phoned to say he had finished his work on Mord and was about to drive down; "don't bother", replied Richards, telling him "we've been busted".